-3) The act will allow the Human Rights Review Tribunal to award up to $350,000 to each member of a class action.
+2) The Act allows the Human Rights Review Tribunal to award up to $350,000 to each member of a class action.

-4) Privacy principle 4 has been clarified, requiring agencies to ensure the way they collect information from children and young people is fair.
+3) Privacy principle 4 requires agencies to ensure the way they collect information from children and young people is fair.

 Notifiable privacy breaches

-The Privacy Commissioner will be able to issue compliance notices to businesses or organisations to require them to do something, or stop doing something, in order to comply with the Privacy Act.
-Compliance notices will describe the steps that the Commissioner considers are required to remedy non-compliance with the Act and will specify a date by which the organisation or business must make the necessary changes.
+Under the Privacy Act 2020 changes, the Privacy Commissioner can issue compliance notices to organisations.
+The purpose is to require them to do something or stop doing something to comply with the Act.
+Compliance Notices describe the steps that the Commissioner considers as necessary to remedy non-compliance with the Act.
+Moreover, the Commissioner specifies a date by which the business must make the required changes.

 Enforceable access directions

-The Privacy Commissioner will be able to direct agencies to provide individuals access to their personal information.
-This will allow faster resolution of complaints relating to information access under principle 6.
-Access directions will be enforceable in the Human Rights Review Tribunal.
+The Privacy Commissioner can direct agencies to provide access for individuals to their personal information.
+As a result, faster resolution of complaints relating to information access under principle 6 will occur.
+In addition, access directions are enforceable by the Human Rights Review Tribunal.

 Disclosing information overseas

-A new privacy principle 12 has been added to the Privacy Act to regulate the way personal information can be sent overseas.
-Under principle 12, an organisation or business may only disclose personal information to an agency outside of New Zealand if the receiving agency is subject to similar safeguards to those in the Privacy Act.
+A new principle 12 regulates personal information.
+Businesses may only disclose information to an agency outside of New Zealand if the receiving party is subject to similar safeguards to those in the NZ Privacy Act.

-If a jurisdiction does not offer similar protections, the individual concerned must be fully informed that their information may not be adequately protected and they must expressly authorise the disclosure.
+Also, when a jurisdiction does not offer similar protections, the agency must inform the individual that their information may not be properly protected.
+Moreover, they must expressly authorise the disclosure.

-The new Privacy Act now clearly states that it has extraterritorial effect.
-This means that an overseas business or organisation that is ‘carrying on business’ in New Zealand will be subject to the Act’s privacy obligations, even if it does not have a physical presence here.
-This will affect businesses located offshore, such as Google and Facebook, are now subject to the Act.
+The new Act clearly states that it has an extraterritorial effect meaning an overseas business that is ‘carrying on business’ in New Zealand will be subject to the Act’s privacy obligations, even if it does not have a physical presence here.
+Subsequently, offshore businesses, such as Google and Facebook, are now subject to the Act.

 New criminal offences

-The Privacy Act 2020 introduces new criminal offences.
-It will now be an offence to mislead an agency to access someone else’s personal information – for example, impersonating someone in order to access information that you are not entitled to see.
-It will also be an offence for an organisation or business to destroy personal information, knowing that a request has been made to access it.
-The penalty for these offences is a fine of up to $10,000.
+The changes in Privacy Act 2020 introduces new criminal offences.
+For example, it is an offence to mislead an agency to access someone else’s personal information by impersonating them to access the information you are not entitled to see.
+Furthermore, it will also be an offence for a business to destroy personal information, knowing that a request has been made to access it.
+Moreover, the penalty for these offences is a fine of up to $10,000.

-The new Act retains the privacy principles of the current legislation, with some changes.
-Principle 1 has been clarified to ensure that businesses and organisations do not collect identifying information from people if it is not necessary.
-There are new withholding grounds for access requests under principle 6 and the Codes of Practice, such as the Health Information Privacy Code, will be updated in accordance with the provisions in the new Act.
+The new Act retains the principles of the current legislation, with some changes.
+For example, Principle 1 has been clarified to ensure that businesses do not collect information from people if it is not necessary.
+In addition, there are new withholding grounds for access requests under principle 6 and the Codes of Practice, such as the Health Information Privacy Code.